Here are my best baking tips and tricks for how to tell when a cake is done.

-Answering this question is a little tricky because different types of cakes will show you in different ways.
+Basically, trying to tell when they’re done can be a little tricky, because different types of cakes will show you that they’re ready in different ways.

 I’m going to talk in general terms here though.
 I’ve listed different ways to tell if a cake is done, but you don’t want to just use one way.
 These work best in conjunction with each other.

 I’m sure you’ve heard of the toothpick test.
-Many recipes will tell you the cake is done when you insert a toothpick and it comes out clean.
+Many recipes will tell you that a cake is done when you insert a toothpick and it comes out clean.
 I don’t really agree with that…at least not completely.

 In my experience, the toothpick doesn’t need to come out clean…it just shouldn’t come out with raw batter on it.
 It’s ok if it has a few crumbs on it.